michal-bures/konkr_data/ai-chatter/default.md

 konkraichatter.v1 *<-- don't remove this line, it's used to indicate the file type when dropping this into the game*

+See [README.md](./README.md) for documentation on how you can use and customize this file.

 ## 1. Surrender

 > surrendering, hostile